Estimation Methods – catsim.estimation

 catsim implements a few types of maximum-likelihood estimators.

-class catsim.estimation.NumericalSearchEstimator(precision: int = 6, dodd: bool = True, verbose: bool = False, method='bounded')[source]
+class catsim.estimation.NumericalSearchEstimator(tol: float = 1e-06, dodd: bool = True, verbose: bool = False, method: str = 'bounded')[source]

 Bases: Estimator

-Estimator that implements multiple search algorithms in unimodal functions to find the maximum of the log-likelihood function.
-There are implementations of ternary search, dichotomous search, Fibonacci search and golden-section search, according to [Veliz20].
+This class provides multiple numerical search methods for ability estimation in IRT, including ternary search, dichotomous search, Fibonacci search, and golden-section search, according to [Veliz20].
 Also check [Brent02].
 It is also possible to use the methods from scipy.optimize.minimize_scalar().

 Parameters: